-Cucumbers are one of those garden plants that really begs for a trellis!
-Many plants will grow on a trellis but in my opinion cucumbers need a trellis to reach their full production potential.
+Growing cucumbers are one of those garden plants that really begs for a trellis!
+Many plants will grow on a trellis but in my opinion, cucumbers need a trellis to reach their full production potential.
 A big sprawl of cucumber vines with the fruit growing on the grown will never be as productive as vines growing vertically.

-A simple cucumber trellis need to be sturdy and move-able.
+A simple cucumber trellis needs to be sturdy and moveable.
 You shouldn’t grow cucumbers in the same spot year after year, to help prevent pest and disease problems you need to put them in a different spot each year.
 So a few years back I came up with this simple, cheap trellis.

 18 feet of 2 x 2 lumber